MadJavaEntS20/humming-bird/DesignDocuments/userStories.md

 As a registered user, I want to add or remove a sighting if an error was made.

+### Moderate Sightings

+As an admin user, I wasnt to moderate sightings to ensure no improper sightings are added.

 ### About

 As a user I want to find out more information about this site so that I can make donations or contact the admin.